 The Merchant's House is the finest and largest inn in Volantis.
 It is located on Fishmonger's Square.
 It is a four story monstrosity that squats amongst the warehouses, brothels, and taverns of the waterside like some enormous fat man surrounded by children.

 The Merchant's House is the first choice for shippers, captains, and merchantmen.
 Traders from Oldtown and King's Landing mingle with their counterparts from Braavos and Pentos and Myr, with hairy Ibbenese, pale skinned voyagers from Qarth, coal-black Summer Islanders in feathered cloaks, even masked shadowbinders from Asshai by the Shadow.
-There are cheap rooms on the fourth floor, iron rings are set in the walls for chaining up one’s slaves.

 The Merchant's House is famous for its locks, which are as secure as a gaol.